telerik/xamarin-forms-docs/installation-and-deployment/licensing/set-up-your-license.md

     ![Download a Telerik UI for Xamarin License Key](./images/download-license-key.png)

-The [Progress Control Panel]({%slug control-panel%}), [automated installers]({%slug automated-installer%}), and the [Visual Studio Extensions]({%slug vs-integration-overview%}) will automatically download and store your license key in your home directory.
-This makes it available for all projects that you develop on your local machine.

 ## Activating the Telerik UI for Xamarin Components

 To activate the Telerik UI for Xamarin controls: